Nov 29, 2023

 If you’re well-versed in graphic design, try creating different sketches by hand.
 After that, pick one that suits your brand and blog design.

 To help with the selection process, consult other travelers or members of the target audience.
 After deciding on a sketch, create its digital version using software like Photoshop.

-Travel bloggers with limited design skills can use Hostinger’s free AI Logo Maker.
-While this tool may have certain limitations, it offers an affordable and easy way to create a unique logo.
+Travel bloggers with limited design skills can use the Hostinger AI Logo Maker.
+Leveraging the power of machine learning, this tool offers an affordable and easy way to create a unique logo instantly.